unkofire/unkofire/README.md

 -  Heya, I’m @unkofire!
--  I’m interested in creating video games!
+-  I’m an artist who is interested in creating video games!
 -  I’m currently learning C#, Unity, and Godot.

 <!---